July 1st, 1858.

 Additionally, both Darwin and Wallace overtly claimed to not know the exact mechanism of how traits which assisted in the survival of a species were passed down to subsequent generations.
 Two years prior to the July 1st Linnean Society presentation, an Austrian monk named Gregor Mendel began experimenting on the crossbreeding of peas, eventually discovering the concept of dominant and recessive traits which he published in an 1864 article that went largely unnoticed entitled, “Experiments On Plant Hybridization”.
 So unnoticed in fact, Mendel’s work would not be given its full scientific significance until its later re-discovery in 1900.

 Just as Art imitates Life, Science imitates Astrology.
-For just as the concepts which forever altered Modern Science were presented by an Aquarian and his associate were presented to the public during the time attributed to the nostalgic sign of Cancer, when these concepts were later proven, research would show the theory of Evolution by Natural Selection was based in a scientific foundation built by the work of an Aquarian named Thomas Malthus and later concretely proven by a Cancerian monk named Gregor Mendel.
+For just as the concepts which forever altered Modern Science by an Aquarian and his associate were presented to the public during the time attributed to the nostalgic sign of Cancer, when these concepts were later proven research would show the theory of Evolution by Natural Selection was based in a scientific foundation built by the work of an Aquarian named Thomas Malthus and later concretely proven by a Cancerian monk named Gregor Mendel.

-This upcoming 1st of July your author recommends having a cocktail.
+For this upcoming 1st of July your author recommends having a cocktail.
 The drink’s very name commemorates a revolution of thought which affected every species of living creature right to the present day.

 The Natural Selection Cocktail